The basics of building a personal brand with webinars

-Simon Sinek is just one of the many examples of why you should build a personal brand.
+Simon Sinek is just one of the many examples of why you should build a personal brand logo.
 A personal brand is much more than just a cool logo or a fancy website.
 A personal brand is much bigger and much more robust.

 Your brand is who you are and what you do.
 It’s about how your target audience perceives you.
 It’s about what they say when you’re not in the room - both figuratively and literally.

-Now, there are a myriad of ways to build a successful brand for yourself, but webinars have proven to be quite effective in recent years. et’s look at what they are, some types, and how they can help you ace building a personal brand identity.
+Now, there are a myriad of ways to build successful personal brand statements for yourself, but webinars have proven to be quite effective in recent years.
+Let’s look at what they are, some types, and how they can help you ace building a personal brand identity.